 Listen to your husband.
 Hear what he is saying to you.
 Don’t get defensive or discount his opinion, but try to see things from his perspective and honor his wishes.
 God will greatly bless you when you do.

 Need some practice to help this all sink in?
-Then sign up for my 30-Day Respect Challenge over at Revive Our Hearts.
+Then sign up for my 30-Day Respect Challenge.
 You’ll receive helpful tips and reminders delivered straight to your inbox, every day for a month.